 Symptom flare-ups can last from weeks to months.
 Flare-ups can happen naturally when Crohn’s is untreated.
 They can also happen when Crohn’s doesn’t respond to treatments and symptoms remain acute.

-There are two main types of treatment for Crohn’s disease: medications and surgery.
+There are two main types of treatment for Crohn’s disease: medication and surgery.

 Most Crohn’s disease medications are meant to reduce inflammation in the GI tract.
 Some medications treat flares, while others help keep Crohn’s in remission once symptoms have gone away.